reflectivity/reflectivity.github.io/organisation_and_communication/orso_governing_principles.md

 permalink: /organisation_and_communication/orso_governing_principles
 ---

-(this is in draft from pending approval at the next Annual General Meeting)

 # What is ORSO and how do we collaborate?

 ## The Objectives of the Open Reflectometry Standards Organisation (ORSO)